KartikDevSharma/LeetCode_Solutions/medium/2028/Find Missing Observations.md

 As we solve problems like this, it's crucial to always be on the lookout for such simplifying insights.
 Often, the key to an elegant solution lies not in complex algorithms, but in recognizing patterns and relationships within the problem itself.

 ### Appraoch
-Certainly!
-Let's dive into a comprehensive explanation of the approach and implementation for solving the "Missing Dice Rolls" problem.
-We'll focus on the underlying logic and concepts, using language-agnostic explanations and pseudo-code to illustrate key points.

 Problem Overview:
 Before we delve into the solution, let's recap the problem: